-In no event will a Participant's vested percentage be less than his vested percentage as of December $31,\ 2006.$
+In no event will a Participant's vested percentage be less than his vested percentage as of December 31, 2006.

-A Participant's years of vesting service shall be equal to his years of vesting A Participant's years of vesting service shall be equal to his years of vesting service credited under the Company's 401(k) savings plan.
+A Participant's years of vesting service shall be equal to his years of vesting service credited under the Company's 401(k) savings plan.
 Notwithstanding the foregoing, each Participant shall be fully (100%) vested in his entire Account upon (i) termination of employment on or after attaining age 65; (ii) termination of employment due to permanent disability as defined under the Company's 401(k) savings plan; or (iii) upon a change of control of the Company provided he is employed by the Company at the time of such change of control.
-Means (a) any reorganization, merger or consolidation to which the Company is a party and as a result of which the stockholders of the Company immediately prior to such reorganization, merger or consolidation do not, immediately thereafter, own more than 50% of the combined voting power of the shares entitled to vote in the election of the directors of the surviving corporation: or (b) the approval by the stockholders of the Company of a corporation; or (b) the approval by the stockholders of the Company of a complete liquidation or dissolution of the Company or a sale of all or substantially all of the assets of the Company.
+A "change of control" means (a) any reorganization, merger or consolidation to which the Company is a party and as a result of which the stockholders of the Company immediately prior to such reorganization, merger or consolidation do not, immediately thereafter, own more than 50% of the combined voting power of the shares entitled to vote in the election of the directors of the surviving corporation; or (b) the approval by the stockholders of the Company of a complete liquidation or dissolution of the Company or a sale of all or substantially all of the assets of the Company.

-IN WITNESS WHEREOF, this Amendment Two is executed this 25th day of October,
+IN WITNESS WHEREOF, this Amendment Two is executed this $25 \, \mathrm{th}$ day of October, 2006.